fbpx

 • Advocate for engagement to be mandated and defined in legislation and policy.

-Advocacy initiatives
+Advocacy Papers

-We’re excited to announce the release of IAP2 Australasia’s Inclusive and Accessible Engagement Position Paper.
+We’re excited to announce the release of IAP2 Australasia’s Inclusive and Accessible Engagement Position Paper

 This paper dives into the evolving expectations for community engagement, advocating for practices that enable participation for everyone – regardless of background, ability, or circumstance.
 By addressing both the barriers and benefits of inclusive practices, this paper offers a roadmap for creating more equitable, accessible engagement processes that resonate across Australasia’s diverse communities.